Ultrafast laser-induced changes of the magnetic anisotropy in a low-symmetry iron garnet film: Results and discussion

 \subsection{Ultrafast inverse Faraday effect}

-We showed above that the helicity-dependent contribution to the laser-induced magnetization precession becomes larger as the applied field grows.
-This indicates that the contribution is stronger when the the equilibrium magnetization orientation becomes closer to the sample plane, i.e. almost perpendicular to the pump wave vector (see Fig.\,\ref{Fig:Geometry}(b)).
-At the high-field limit ($H_\mathrm{ext}=0.63$\,T) the initial phase of the oscillations of the probe polarization being proportional to $M_z$ is changed by a $\pi$ angle when the helicity of the exciting pulse is reversed.
-This allows us to draw the conclusion, that the observed excitation of the magnetization precession occurs via the ultrafast inverse Faraday effect (IFE).\cite{Kimel-Nature2005} This effect microscopically originates from the impulsive stimulated Raman scattering on magnons,\cite{Kalashnikova-PRB2008,Gridnev-PRB2008} and can be described as a femtosecond pulse of an effective magnetic field induced by the circularly polarized laser pulse\cite{Pitaevskii-JETP1961,Pershan-PR1966,Kimel-Nature2005}
+As discussed above the helicity-dependent contribution to the laser-induced magnetization precession becomes larger as the applied field increases.
+This indicates that the contribution is stronger when the the equilibrium magnetization orientation becomes closer to the sample plane, and the angle between \textbf{M} and the pump wavevector becomes closer to 90$^\mathrm{o}$ (see Fig.\,\ref{Fig:Geometry}(b)).
+At the high-field limit ($H_\mathrm{ext}=0.63$\,T) the initial phase of the oscillations of the probe polarization is changed by a $\pi$ when the helicity of the pump pulse is reversed.
+This allows us to draw the conclusion, that the observed excitation of the magnetization precession occurs via the ultrafast inverse Faraday effect (IFE).\cite{Kimel-Nature2005} This effect was already detected in garnet films.\cite{Hansteen-PRB2006,Jäckl-PRX2017,Savochkin-SciRep2017,Savochkin-SolidState2017} It microscopically originates from the impulsive stimulated Raman scattering on magnons,\cite{Kalashnikova-PRB2008,Gridnev-PRB2008} and can be described phenomenologically as a femtosecond pulse of an effective magnetic field induced by the circularly polarized laser pulse\cite{Pitaevskii-JETP1961,Pershan-PR1966,Kimel-Nature2005}

-where $\mathbf{E(\omega)}$ is the electric field of the light, $\alpha$ is the magneto-optical susceptibility which also defines the Faraday rotation and $I_0$ is the pump intensity.
-The degree of ellipticity $p$ spans from -1 to +1 when the polarization of the pump pulse is tuned from left- to right-handed circularly polarized. $\mathbf{H}_\mathrm{IFE}$ is directed along the wavevector of the pump pulse close to the $z$-axis in our experimental geometry (Fig.\,\ref{Fig:Geometry}(b)).
+where $\mathbf{E(\omega)}$ is the electric field of the light, $\alpha$ is the magneto-optical susceptibility which also defines the Faraday rotation and $I_0$ is the pump intensity. $\mathbf{H}_\mathrm{IFE}$ is directed along the wavevector of the pump pulse, i.e. close to the $z$-axis in our experimental geometry (Fig.\,\ref{Fig:Geometry}(b)).